How to Rotate Text in PDFs Using C# | IronPDF

 Frequently Asked Questions

-How can I rotate a PDF file in C#?
+How do I rotate specific pages in a PDF document using C#?

-Yes, IronPDF allows you to rotate specific text elements within a PDF by using CSS3 styles when converting HTML to PDF, giving you control over individual text orientation.
+Yes, IronPDF allows you to rotate specific text elements using CSS3 transforms.
+This enables you to rotate individual text components within a page without affecting the overall page orientation, giving you precise control over text presentation.